james-s-tayler/questions/README.md

  - For how long are we willing to tolerate this problem?
  - Why are we willing to tolerate this problem?
  - How did this become a problem?
+ - What can be done about this problem?
  - Where did this problem come from?
  - Where do we find this problem?
    - Problem Space